kwm

 like

-To test out our mode configuration, we need to reload .khdrc
+To test out our mode configuration, we need to reload .khdrc.
+The easiest

 way to do this is